NkosanaN/assset-tracking/README.md

  * * ```kubectl port-forward asset-tracking 8083:80```

  ### API Flow ###
- * import the postman collection which also includes Environments Variable
+ * Import the postman collection which also includes Environments Variable
  * Register User
  * Login
  * Create a Shelf